campusdomar/PuMuKIT1/README.md

 	>$ php /var/www/pumukit/symfony fix

-12. Optional: if use a different user recommended in section 7 (pmkuser), database configuration change in Pumukit.
+12. Optional: if use a different user recommended in section 7 (pmk_user), database configuration change in Pumukit.

     For example, we can configure it to connect Pumukit user MySQL root.